cybertraining-dsc/su21-reu-378/project/index.md

 ---
 date: 2021-06-16
-title: "Project: Analysis of Autism in three different cities using AI"
+title: "Project: Detection of Autism in Children from a Facial Image using AI"
 linkTitle: Autism
 tags: ["project", "reu"]
 description: "Analyzing respiratory factors at birth that can lead to autism in African Americans"